Crunc2h/ArduinoProjects/README.md

 # A quiet resting place for my toy Arduino projects
-- ussketch.ino -> Code for the ultrasonic sensor application I made.
+- ussensor_sketch.ino -> Code for the ultrasonic sensor application I made.